crystallabs/virtualtime/README.md

 All properties (that are specified, i.e. not nil) must match for the match to succeed.

-This `VirtualTime` object can then be used for matching arbitrary `Time`s against it, to check if they match.

-# Matching Times
+# Matching `Time`s

 Once `VirtualTime` is created, it can be used for matching `Time` objects.

-An example showing use of different values was given in the introduction:
+Here is again the example from the introduction section, showing use of different value types:

 ```cr
 vt = VirtualTime.new